Skip to content

 -----END PRIVATE KEY-----

-• For MATCH_PASSWORD value - make up a password for this and save it for later use
+• For MATCH_PASSWORD value - if you did not already make up a password and save it with your other Secrets, do it now

 • The MATCH_PASSWORD must be the same for any repository using this method (Other Apps)

-Once all six secrets have been added to your LoopWorkspace, you are done with Settings.
-Your screen should look similar to the graphic below.
+Once all six Secrets have been added to your LoopWorkspace, your screen should look similar to the graphic below.

-• Take a moment to be sure all of your secrets are spelled correctly
+• Check that all of your Secrets are spelled correctly

-• If you notice a mistake, just delete the one that is not spelled correctly and add a New repository secret with the correct name
+• If one is misspelled, delete it and add a New repository secret with the correct name

 all secrets entered